 The York Diabetes service offers 3 structured education programmes to support the educational needs of people with diabetes.

-The York Diabetes service offers Good2GO, a structured one day training programme that fits all the criteria recommended for people with diabetes, to support their understanding and answer some of the questions around how to live a healthy active and normal life with diabetes.
+The York Diabetes service offers Good2Go, a structured training programme that fits all the criteria recommended for people with diabetes.
+The Good2Go education programme is designed to improve knowledge, confidence and skills to manage diabetes day to day.

 The programme is for people with type 2 diabetes either recently diagnosed or for those who just want to make sense of all the different advice about diet, medication and healthy living.

-Insulin skills is a three hour programme designed for people with diabetes who are treated with twice daily insulin.
-The aim of the course is to increase your confidence and skills in adjusting your own insulin enabling you to get the most out of your treatment.
+Insulin skills is a three hour programme designed for people with type 2 diabetes who are treated with insulin therapy.
+The aim of the course is to increase confidence and skills in adjusting own insulin enabling people to get the most out of their treatment.